mstksg/inCode/copy/entries/fixvec-2.md

 Now, generating these is a bit tricky.
 Recall that we needed to use a `KnownNat n` constraint to be able to *reflect* a `n` type down to the value level.
-Alternatively, if we were super slick and used singletons, we could have just used `fromSing` from the beginning.

-Luckily, we don't have the baggage of `KnownNat` on our new `Nat`.
-We can do things the right way from the start: using singletons!
+We can do something similar using the *singletons* machinery!

 First, we need to get singletons for our `Nat`: